 As you may already be aware, the 2023 Enterprise Multifamily Radon Policy has been released, requiring all loan applications received after June 30, 2023 to adhere to a uniform radon protocol for both Fannie Mae and Freddie Mac mortgages.
 This new policy mandates radon testing for all properties, with only a few exceptions, regardless of radon zone.

-With the effective date fast approaching, it’s more important than ever to ensure that your properties are in compliance with the new policy requirements.
+With the policy now in effect, it’s more important than ever to ensure that your properties are in compliance with the new requirements.

 Frequently Asked Questions About the 2023 Multifamily Radon Policy